Ventilation and Indoor Air Quality

 Use of Carbon Dioxide (CO2) Monitors as a Proxy to Identify Poorly Ventilated Areas

 Carbon Dioxide (CO2) Monitors can be useful way of checking for poorly ventilated areas where people work.
-CO2 concentrations above 1400 – 1500 ppm are likely to be indicative of poor ventilation and most ventilation guidance documents recommend maintaining CO2 concentrations below 1000 ppm for effective ventilation.
+CO2 concentrations above 1400 ppm are likely to be indicative of poor ventilation and the HAS Code of Practice for Indoor Air Quality recommends maintaining CO2 concentrations below 1000 ppm for adequate ventilation.
 Outdoor air concentrations of CO2 are approximately 400 - 480 parts per million (ppm).
 Where there are high CO2 concentration levels or the levels are increasing upwards towards the indicative values of poor ventilation, then it is recommended that mitigation measures to either increase ventilation or adjust occupancy are taken.
-(The thresholds detailed here are based on recommendations from CIBSE.)

 CO2 monitors are however less effective in work areas used by few people or in large workspaces, nor are they recommended where there are other CO2 sources than people, such as fuel combustion (fires and stoves) and cooking.